iteravirgo/bcsitera.github.io/apps/realtime-bank/docs/en-US/help.md

 Open Bank Account card and choose the connector in the Bank Connector field.

 ## Setup Realtime Bank
-Open Realtime Bank Setup and assigne the number series for the Posted Transaction Nos. field.
+Open Realtime Bank Setup and assign the number series for the Posted Transaction Nos. field.

 # Incoming Bank Messages

 ## Get bank messages automatically

-To get bank messages press the button get New Bank Messages or setup Job Queue Entries on the bank connector setup page.
+To get bank messages press the button Get New Bank Messages or setup Job Queue Entries on the bank connector setup page.

 The process imports new bank statements to the page Incoming Bank Messages.
 This page is opened with filters: Source and Status.